Summer Transfer Program

 If you don’t check any of these boxes, but you are nervous about your start at UNC, reach out and let me know why you would like to take part.
 I’ve been known to help those who reach out for help early, and I am just looking for students who want to join us and will benefit the most!

 What does full participation in the program look like?

-The Summer Transfer Program requires the following commitment from all participants during 2018 Summer Session II (June 25th to July 31st):
+The Summer Transfer Program requires the following commitment from all participants during the second summer session: